jQuery Examples

 - How to wait 'X' seconds with jQuery?

-- How to detect enter key press on keyboard | jQuery
+- How to check if an enter key is pressed with jQuery

-- How to allow numbers only in a Text Box using jQuery.
+- How to allow numbers only in a Text Box using jQuery

 - How to dynamically create a div in jQuery?